 The basic does not have a passthrough but you can “hack” a pseudo passthrough with this trick.

 * NOTE: The price on this unit has gone up and is no longer eligible for the referral program.
 They are clearly trying to push people towards the Plus and Pro.
 I still stand by the Basic as the best deal – yeah even though I don’t get referrals from it anymore, my opinion stands.
 Buy what’s right for you and don’t let people push you one way or the other to use their referral!

 - 40 Watt Laser*

 - 2X Top Speed (really only relevant to engraving)

 - “Improved Hardware” – they are super vague about this, but it is likely something to do with the gantry system to help with the slightly higher engrave speed.
-With the beta testing the super fast engrave speed many machines were shaking or the print heads were skipping lines when set at top speed.
+When beta testing the super fast engrave speed many machines were shaking or the print heads were skipping lines when set at top speed.

 - Will Likely Ship Faster

 I personally think the Plus is a rip off.
 Almost $1000 (with the discount and free shipping it’s closer to $650 but still) for 6 extra months of warranty?
 I didn’t have a single issue until well after a year and would rather spend that cash on materials or save a bit more for a second Basic.
 I think it’s ridiculous and now that that it no longer has the stronger laser that it’s not worth it.
 I’d rather try and get extended warranty service through my Visa than bother with this.